-Also try to identify the company’s main pain points that they’re looking for the next team member to solve.
-Asking these questions will help you to emphasise the right skills and experiences you have and spotlights you as the right person to solve them.
+Also, try to identify the company’s main pain points that they’re looking for the next team member to solve.
+Asking these questions will help you to emphasise the right skills and experiences you have and spotlight you as the right person to solve them.

 Don’t let your hard work go to waste by signing off with a generic note.
-Whilst cover letters are still a professional document, that doesn’t mean you have to keep to convention at the expense of originality.
+Whilst cover letters are still professional documents, that doesn’t mean you have to keep to the convention at the expense of originality.
 The sign off in particular is your final impression, so leave them with a strong call to action and your excitement.

 “Thank you for considering my application.
 I look forward to hearing from you soon.”